by Sasha Pons, Product Director at Ingenico

 However, 3DS v2 implementation will be an iterative process (v2.1, v2.2, etc.).
 Such a huge shift in the way merchants collect and share data will not happen overnight.
 There will be a period of adjustment, and you can take some comfort in the fact that many merchants like you will be going through the same thing.
 What 3DS v2 asks of merchants will change as the practical realities of the new standard become clearer.
 I think the specific rules around the format, and quality of data required, will change over time.

 But there’s no need to worry.
 At Ingenico there is a wealth of expertise and support we can offer to help you make the transition to 3DS v2 as smooth as possible.
-You don’t have to do it alone, so please get in touch if there is anything we can do to help or find out more on our developer portal.
+You don’t have to do it alone, so please get in touch if there is anything we can do to help or find out more on our developer portal or read our report on ‘How to make the most of 3DS v2’.

 Sasha Pons joined Ingenico ePayments in September 2016 as Product Director, Fraud and Alternative Payment Method.
 Sasha has spent more than 10 years working in cyber security, fraud prevention, infrastructure, privacy and compliance within international eCommerce.
 His expertise spans across the travel, retail, pharmaceutical and technology industries.